asgard-born/Skills/Readme.md

 ## Key Concepts

 ### SkillViewModel

-Represents a single skill with properties:
+Represents a single skill in the tree.
+It acts as a contract between the service and the view, ensuring **reactive updates** with **loose coupling**.

+**Properties:**

+- `Type` – unique identifier of the skill.
+- `Neighbors` – list of connected skills (graph edges).
+- `Cost` – how many scores are required to learn the skill.
+- `IsBase` – whether this is a base skill (cannot be forgotten).
 - `IsLearned` – whether the skill is currently learned.
+- `CanBeLearned` – whether the skill can currently be learned.
-- `IsBase` – whether the skill is a base skill.
+- `CanBeForgotten` – whether the skill can currently be forgotten.
-- `Neighbors` – skills connected to this skill in the tree.

-The **view (`SkillView`) updates automatically** when the `SkillViewModel` changes.
-The service never interacts with the view directly, only through the view model contracts.
+The view (`SkillView`) **subscribes to `SkillViewModel` changes**.
+When the service updates the model, the UI refreshes automatically without any direct call to the view.

 ---